alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page

 ---
 Hi, this is Alan (周俊哲) !
-I am a first-year (almost second-year) Ph.D. student at [CMU Physics](https://www.cmu.edu/physics/).
+I am a second-year Ph.D. student at [CMU Physics](https://www.cmu.edu/physics/).
 I work on cosmology, astrophysics, and statistical inference.
 Currently, I am using deep probabilistic models to reconstruct the evolutionary trajectory of our universe using large observational data sets.
 I am also a part of the [McWilliams Center for Cosmology](https://www.cmu.edu/cosmology/) and the [NSF AI Planning Institute](https://www.cmu.edu/ai-physics-institute/) at CMU.
 Most of my work is done at the Perlmutter supercomputer at NERSC and the Bridges-2 supercomputer at the PSC.

 <br/><br/>